leetaylor7/PCA-for-the-Market/README.md

 # PCA-for-the-Market
-This is a sample PCA analysis for a technical test
+The goal of this assignment is to visualize and run a PCA analysis to evaluate risk benefits of stock picking versus sector allocation